What are the maximum limits on all forms of Credit for Prior Learning (CPL)?

 Does WSU accept CPL credit from other institutions?

-If you are a transfer student from another Kansas Regent's University, AP or CLEP scores that you sent to them can be used by WSU from that school's transcript.
+If you are a transfer student from another Kansas Regent's University, AP or CLEP scores that you sent to them can be used by WSU from that school's transcript, starting July 1, 2019, it includes IB scores.
 If you are a transfer student from a school that is not a Kansas Regent's University, please contact the test company and arrange for your score(s) to be sent to WSU for evaluation.